 Pineapple rum cake has two layers.
 One is the light sponge cake soaked with dark, delicious rum, staying at the base.
 The other layer is dried ring-shaped pineapple on the top, soaked in rum for months.

-The Caribbean fantastic dessert world never let me down.
-The hero from this land is pineapple rum cake.
-There are both sour and sweet flavors from pineapple, combined with the custard flavor from the sponge space, which makes people crave more.
-And the rum aroma can wake somebody up!
+I’ll never get bored with the Caribbean fantastic sweets, especially the hero from this land: pineapple rum cake.
+The sourness and sweetness from pineapple combined with the custard flavor from the sponge makes people crave more, not to mention the rum aroma!